(A revised version, adopted 11/12/2000 and amended 9/12/2015 and 11/14/2017)

 Each committee shall consist of at least two members in good standing, plus the President and Vice President ex officio.
 The committees and their membership shall be determined by the President with the advice and consent of the Executive Council.

 In the event of dissolution of the association, any assets remaining after paying or making provision for the payment of all liabilities of the association, shall be disposed of exclusively for the purpose of the association to such organization(s) organized and operated exclusively for scientific or educational purposes.

 - Article XIII.
 Enabling Clause.

-This revised version of the Constitution of the Bulgarian Studies Association shall go into effect only after legal review and then approval by a majority of members in good standing voting in a mail ballot (with the exception that members residing outside the United States and Canada may vote by e-mail ballot).
-This ballot is to be held not more than four months after the approval of this revised version by the Executive Council.
+This revised version of the Constitution of the Bulgarian Studies Association shall go into effect only after legal review and then approval by a majority of members in good standing voting with an electronic ballot .
+This vote is to be held not more than four months after the approval of this revised version by the Executive Council.